-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 8.1 Is it possible to effect a "pre-pack" sale of assets, and is it possible to sell the assets free and clear of security, in restructuring and insolvency proceedings in your jurisdiction?

 There is no concept of a 'pre-pack' sale of assets in Cyprus legislation.
-In theory, it is possible to sell the assets free and clear of security if this can be duly approved and the consent of the secured creditor is obtained in the context of the existing restructuring and insolvency frameworks and provisions.
+In theory, it is possible to sell the assets free and clear of security if this can be duly approved and the consent of all secured creditors is obtained in the context of the existing restructuring and insolvency frameworks and provisions.

 8.2 Is "credit bidding" permitted?

 There are no specific provisions on credit bidding in the law.
-However, under the 2014 and subsequent amendments to the Transfer and Mortgage of Immovable Property Law, mortgagees are given the lead role in the realisation process of immovable property via public or private auction procedure, which allows the mortgagee to onboard the immovable property against the debt or part thereof of the debtor in the case that the auction fails.
+However, under the 2014 and subsequent amendments to the Transfer and Mortgage of Immovable Property Law, mortgagees are given the lead role in the realisation of immovable property via public or private auction, which allows the mortgagee to onboard the immovable property against the debt or part thereof of the debtor in case the auction fails.

 9 Trends and predictions